python/mypy/docs/source/kinds_of_types.rst

    movie = {'name': 'Blade Runner', 'year': 1982}

-Only a fixed of set of string keys is expected (``'name'`` and ``'year'`` above), and each key has an independent value type (``str`` for ``'name'`` and ``int`` for ``'year'`` above).
-We've previously seen the ``Dict[K, V]`` type, which lets you declare uniform dictionary types, where every value has the same type, and arbitrary key values are supported.
+Only a fixed set of string keys is expected (``'name'`` and ``'year'`` above), and each key has an independent value type (``str`` for ``'name'`` and ``int`` for ``'year'`` above).
+We've previously seen the ``Dict[K, V]`` type, which lets you declare uniform dictionary types, where every value has the same type, and arbitrary keys are supported.
 This is clearly not a good fit for ``movie`` above.
 Instead, you can use a ``TypedDict`` to give a precise type for objects like ``movie``, where the type of each dictionary value depends on the key: